A City on a Hill

 Columbus Before the QueenEmanuel Leutze (1843)

-The Arawaks who saw three ships come sailing into harbour in Guanahani, as they called it, knew nothing of Catholicism, Castile or the value of gold and spices to Europeans.
+The Arawaks who saw these same three ships come sailing into harbour in Guanahani, as they called it, knew nothing of Catholicism, Crusades, Castile or the value of gold and spices to Europeans.
 All they saw was something they’d never seen before, and they swam out to get a closer look.
 Columbus in turn knew that he was seeing something unseen and unclaimed by any Christian prince, so claim it he did, for Castile, for Spain, and for himself.
 And like the first Christian, he gave names to all that he found: the island he called San Salvador, and the natives became Indians, one of history’s most enduring misnomers.

 They [the Arawaks] willingly traded everything they owned … They were well-built with good bodies and handsome features… they do not bear arms and do not know them, for I showed them a sword, they took it by the edge and cut themselves out of ignorance.
 They have no iron.
 Their spears are made of cane… They would make fine servants… With fifty men we could subjugate them all and make them do whatever we want.

-From The Journal of Christopher Columbus
+The Journal of Christopher Columbus

 Entranced by all he saw, Columbus sailed on in search of the mainland and the coast of India.
 He landed next on Cuba (the peaks of which he mistook for the Himalayas) and Hispaniola (present day Haiti and Dominican Republic), where his flagship the Santa Maria hit a reef and foundered on Christmas Eve.
 From the timbers of his ruined vessel Columbus built the first European outpost in the Americas, the fort of La Navidad, in which he left 39 men to maintain trading relations with the Indians while he sailed back to Europe to bask in his triumph.